 If you’re a poetic soul…

-…then you might like StAnza Poetry Festival in St Andrews from 1 – 5 March
+…then you might like the StAnza Poetry Festival in St Andrews from 9 – 13 March 2022.

-StAnza is returning for its 20th year and aiming higher than ever before with its main theme; Heights of Poetry.
-Explore the hills and mountains through verse and learn how poetry can reach new heights at some of the performances, workshops, discussions, gigs and screening that are taking place during this vibrant festival.
-UK poets appearing at this year’s festival will be joined by international poets from countries including France, Iceland, South Africa, the USA and Australia.
+StAnza is back for another year with lots of performances, workshops, discussions, gigs and screenings that are taking place during this vibrant festival.
+UK poets appearing at this year’s festival will be joined by international poets from countries including Germany, Ireland, Estonia, the Netherlands and Belgium.

-- Borders Book Festival in Melrose, 15 – 18 June
+- Borders Book Festival at Abbotsford House in Melrose, 2 – 7 November 2021

 If you’re a film fanatic…

-…then you might like Alchemy Film and Moving Image Festival in Hawick from 2 – 6 March
+…then you might like the Alchemy Film and Moving Image Festival in Hawick from 28 April – 2 May 2022

 Based at the Heart of Hawick, which is the festival’s central venue, Alchemy is an international festival of experimental film.
-Be immersed in short and feature-length screenings of films on the theme of the natural world.
-The 2017 festival will screen over 120 films, including 24 world premieres, 12 moving image installations, a film-walk and more.
+Be immersed in a diverse range of short and feature-length screenings – expect world premieres, film art installations and… the unexpected!

 For more film fun you should check out: